hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

 Note that a single Sippican data file can sometimes exceed the maximum buffer size for UDP packet transmissions.
 If software is written to transmit Sippican data files via UDP, this limitation should be kept in mind.
-The SSP package currently only accepts transfer of a single UDP packet thus transmission software may need to reduce the data by thinning the profile.
+The *Sound Speed* package currently only accepts transfer of a single UDP packet thus transmission software may need to reduce the data by thinning the profile.
 Received profiles will use the filename embedded in the .EDF.

 Settings for data transmission
 ==============================

-The *SSP* package can be configured to transmit data to a number of systems by selecting the *Send Profile* option under the *Tools* menu.
+The *Sound Speed* package can be configured to transmit data to a number of systems by selecting the *Transmit data* button in the *Editor* tab.

-For installations with multiple clients, the *SSP* package will deliver the cast sequentially to all clients.
+For installations with multiple clients, the *Sound Speed* package will deliver the cast sequentially to all clients.
-Failure on transmission to one client will not interfere with other clients though it will slow down the transmission sequence through all clients for any clients who are timing out on confirmation of reception as the *SSP* package will wait up to 1 minute for confirmation.
+Failure on transmission to one client will not interfere with other clients though it will slow down the transmission sequence through all clients for any clients who are timing out on confirmation of reception as the *Sound Speed* package will wait up to the 'RX timeout' value defined in the setup (default: 20 seconds) for confirmation.

 .. note:: Server mode will only currently work with the *SIS* transmission protocol.